Why Do We Need Warm-up? A Theoretical Perspective: Related Works

 \paragraph{Generalized Smoothness.}

 The conventional smoothness assumption in optimization theory requires the Hessian to satisfy a uniform bound $\|\nabla^2 f(w)\| \leq L$, but this constraint proves to be overly restrictive when applied to neural network training, as noted by \citet{zhang2019gradient}.
 To address this limitation, they introduced the more flexible $(L_0, L_1)$-smoothness condition, which allows the Hessian norm to grow linearly with the gradient magnitude: $\|\nabla^2 f(w)\| \leq L_0 + L_1\|\nabla f(w)\|$ for non-negative constants $L_0, L_1 \geq 0$.
-This relaxed framework naturally motivates gradient normalization techniques---both soft normalization and hard clipping---as optimal LR strategies that can significantly improve gradient descent convergence rates~\citep{zhang2020improved,zhao2021convergence,faw2023beyond,wang2023convergence,gorbunov2024methods,vankov2024optimizing,li2023convex,compagnoni2025interaction}.
+This relaxed framework naturally motivates gradient normalization techniques---both soft normalization and hard clipping---as optimal LR strategies that can significantly improve gradient descent convergence rates~\citep{zhang2020improved,zhao2021convergence,faw2023beyond,wang2023convergence,gorbunov2024methods,vankov2024optimizing,li2023convex}.

-Despite its advantages, the $(L_0, L_1)$-smoothness condition suffers from several shortcomings that limit its practical applicability, especially in explaining warm-up schedules.
-From a theoretical perspective, the class of $(L_0, L_1)$-smooth functions does not possess the closeness property under fundamental operations such as summation and affine transformations (see \Cref{sec:new_smoothness}).
-Since these operations are ubiquitous in neural network architectures, this limitation restricts the framework's general applicability.

-More problematically, at the beginning of training, the gradient-dependent nature of the $(L_0, L_1)$-smoothness condition leads to counterintuitive implications for LR scheduling.
-In some cases, the gradient norm is observed to increase during the early iterations~\citep{xie2023overlooked, defazio2023optimal, defazio2025gradients}.
-As a result, the $(L_0, L_1)$-bound becomes increasingly loose, which theoretically prescribes \emph{decreasing} step sizes through gradient clipping.
-This stands in direct contrast to empirical best practices, where \emph{increasing} LR are typically employed at the beginning of training.
-We emphasize that this issue is specific to the beginning of training; beyond the warm-up phase, decreasing step sizes is consistent with the theoretical condition.
+Despite its advantages, the $(L_0, L_1)$-smoothness condition has important limitations in practice, especially in explaining warm-up schedules.
+More precisely, at the beginning of training, the gradient-dependent nature of the $(L_0, L_1)$-smoothness condition leads to counterintuitive implications for LR scheduling: in some cases, the gradient norm is observed to increase during the early iterations~\citep{xie2023overlooked, defazio2023optimal, defazio2025gradients}.
+As a result, the $(L_0, L_1)$-bound becomes increasingly loose, which theoretically prescribes \emph{decreasing} step-sizes through gradient clipping.
+This stands in direct contrast to empirical best practices, where \emph{increasing} LR is typically employed at the beginning of training.